Noam-miron/var-test/README.md

     }
 }
 ```

+The static site tester gets redeployed automatically by terraform on code change thanks to an md5 hash on file.

 # Setup:
 In order to create this project in your azure account you will need to set up a storage account in azure for tf state
 and fill the storage account details in backend declaration site, function and db main.tf files.